 Debunked: Leaders and Strategists at the Core

-One prevalent misconception is that IT managers are merely higher-level technicians, primarily focused on fixing computers or installing software.
+One prevalent misconception is that IT managers are merely higher‑level technicians, primarily focused on fixing computers or installing software.
 While technical expertise is a crucial part of their skill set, IT managers do much more.
-They are strategic planners who align IT goals with business objectives, manage cross-functional teams, oversee significant projects, and make critical decisions on technology investments.
+They are strategic planners who align IT goals with business objectives, such as leveraging cloud platforms like Microsoft Azure, manage cross‑functional teams, oversee significant projects, and make critical decisions on technology investments.
 Their role involves a blend of technical acumen, leadership, project management, and strategic vision to drive the technological advancement of the organization.

 Debunked: A Role Defined by People and Processes

 While IT managers do work with computers and software, their job is as much about managing people and processes as it is about managing technology.
 They lead teams of professionals, fostering collaboration, mentorship, and professional growth.
+Collaboration tools such as Slack are often integral to their daily workflows.
 Additionally, they design and implement processes that ensure the efficient and secure operation of IT systems.
 Their work requires them to interact with stakeholders across the organization to understand needs, communicate complex information clearly, and advocate for effective technology solutions.

 Reading more: